I am interviewing Nino to share his tips on how to get the best food in Barcelona or simply the most suitable restaurants depending on the occasion:

 How to find the best Italian restaurants in Barcelona

 WTA- You are Italian, how do you recognize a good Italian restaurant in Barcelona?
 Can you name one that you think is really worth going?

 NL- If the restaurant is owned by Italians it’s always a good sign.
 Avoid touristic areas.
 Avoid places where there are owners in front of the door who try to convince you to enter their restaurant (always a bad sign!).
 Then you need to use your instinct unless you already know where to go.

 An excellent Italian restaurant where is definitely worth going for the reasons you mentioned is L’Osteria del Contadino, in Sant Gervasi – Sarrià area.

 WTA- On a Friday many times we want to simply go for a drink with colleagues or friends, and maybe have a snack.
 What would you recommend in that case?

 NL- Everywhere in Barcelona you can find places like that, you just have to make research if you are looking for quality.
-In the area near where I live I can recommend Mika Milan and Kalamata, both located in Rambla del Poble Nou area.
+In the area near where I live, I can recommend Mika Milan (this restaurant has closed down since the interview) and Kalamata, both located in Rambla del Poble Nou area.
 Good for a drink and snacks.